ShivamXD6/Optimize-Windows/README.md

 - Everything which have "*" are only available in Add More Features Script.
 Not available by default to make folder less cluttered.

 #### 🔐 **Security**
-- 🛡️ Toggle Windows Defender, SmartScreen and Core Isolation
+- 🛡️ Toggle Windows Defender and Core Isolation
 - 🛡️ *Toggle Unused Security Pages

 #### 📦 **Software**